John I of Brandenburg: Expansion of Cölln and Berlin

 According to the Chronica Marchionum Brandenburgensium of 1280, Berlin and other places were "built" (exstruxerunt) by John I and Otto III.
 Since their reign had started in 1225, the period around 1230 is considered the founding period of Berlin.
 Recent archeological research has uncovered evidence of late 12th century market towns in both Cölln and Berlin.
 Ninety graves were excavated in the St. Nicholas Church, the oldest building in Berlin, with foundations dated 1220-1230 and some of these graves could also be from the late 12th century.
-This implies that the two Margraves did not actually found the cities of Cölln and Berlin, although they did play a decisive rôle in the early expansion of the cities.
+This implies that the two Margraves did not actually found the cities of Cölln and Berlin, although they did play a decisive role in the early expansion of the cities.

 Among the privileges granted to the two cities by the Margraves were Brandenburg Law (including absence of tolls, free exercise of trade and commerce, hereditary property rights) and in particular the staple right, which gave Cölln and Berlin an economic advantage of Spandau and Köpenick.
 The Margraves gave the Mirica, the Cölln Moor, with all usage rights to the citizens of Cölln.
 The connection of the Margraves with Berlin is also evidenced by their choice of Hermann von Langele as their confessor.
 This Hermann von Langele was the first known member of the Franciscan convent at Berlin.
 He is mentioned as a witness in a deed issued by the Margrave in Spandau in 1257.